Maricá Futebol Clube

 Maricá Futebol Clube, better known as Maricá, is a sports association in the city of Maricá, in the state of Rio de Janeiro.

-Founded on August 2, 2001 as a Rio de Janeiro Football Club, between 2017 and 2018 the club competed under the name of Rio de Janeiro/Maricá through a partnership between Rio de Janeiro and Maricá.
-On July 16, 2018, it was made official merger and the change in the name of the Rio de Janeiro Football Club to Maricá Futebol Clube.
-The headquarters was also changed, moving from Magé to Maricá.
+Founded on 2 August 2001 as a Rio de Janeiro Football Club, between 2017 and 2018 the football club competed under the name of Rio de Janeiro/Maricá.
+On 16 July 2018, the merger was made official and the name changed to Maricá Futebol Clube.
+The headquarters were also changed, moving from Magé to Maricá.

 History

-Clube de Futebol Rio de Janeiro (2001-2017)
+Clube de Futebol Rio de Janeiro (2001–2017)

 The Rio de Janeiro Football Club, initially conceived as the Grande Rio Sports Association, had been competing in the grassroots competitions for twelve years, but the name and registration were only formalized in 2002.

 The club is one of the greatest opportunities for young football talent in Piabetá.
-It has an eight-field training center in Piabetá, Magé.
-There are six official fields, one for games, two alternatives for training, plus two more projected.
-There is already a project for the construction of a future stadium on site itself.

-It was founded by professor Ênio Farias and has a vast number of players revealed for international football as midfielder Carlos Alberto, who played at club de Regatas Vasco da Gama.

-In 2009, they won the State champion of the Third Division of Rio de Janeiro, junior category, by winning in the final the Leme Futebol Clube Zona Sul 4-3.
-The professional team competes in the same championship, failing to get past the first phase, when it is eliminated by Clube Atlético Castelo Branco, Heliópolis Atlético Clube and Rubro Social Esporte Clube.

-Present (2017–2018)
+It has an eight-field training center.
+It was founded by professor Ênio Farias.

+In 2009, they won the Third Division of Rio de Janeiro junior category.